 When it comes to feral cats, they will never approach you.
 They are usually very cautious and prevent coming into human contact at any cost.
 You can barely even make eye contact with feral cats.

 On the contrary, a stray cat will itself make you know that it is a stray.
-The stray cats are popular for exhibiting their open and friendly behavior towards humans.
+Stray cats are popular for exhibiting their open and friendly behavior toward humans.
 Also, they will not run away from making eye contact.
 You can easily approach them, and they will react to your approach.
-Also, if they find that you are pretty friendly with them, they will not at all mind rubbing their head and body against your leg, even if you are a stranger.
+Also, if they find that you are pretty friendly with them, they will not mind rubbing their head and body against your leg, even if you are a stranger.

-Stray cats believe that humans are amiable creatures and humans will bring food for them.
+Stray cats believe that humans are amiable creatures and that humans will bring food for them.
 On the other hand, ferals hardly think if you would give them food or not.
-They are well-capable of finding their food in the wild.
+They are well capable of finding their food in the wild.

-A very common behavior that you can find in ferals is that they tend to switch to their stealth mode.
-They will eventually crouch their body towards the ground while keeping their tail down.
+A widespread behavior that you can find in ferals is that they tend to switch to their stealth mode.
+They will eventually crouch their bodies toward the ground while keeping their tails down.
 Their eyes start scanning the surrounding areas rapidly.

 On the other hand, the body language of stray cats is amicable.
 These cats tend to carry their tail in a vertical direction.
-And this behavior tells you that the cats are more friendly to interact with you.
-Also, you can find them moving with upright stances.
+And this behavior tells you that the cats are more friendly to interacting with you.
+Also, you can find them moving in upright stances.